-Historically, a considerable amount of investor interest has centred on our Creswick project, where ECR owns licence tenements EL006184, EL006907 and EL006713 and a property at Springmount.
+Historically, a considerable amount of investor interest has centred on our Creswick project.
 There is good reason for this interest.
 Creswick sits in an impressive "postcode" with numerous historic production sites in the vicinity and, more recently, growing interest again in Victoria as a gold-producing region.